k4u5h1k/SortViz/README.md

 # SortViz
 Sorting visualizer with matplotlib and flask.
-Hosted at [sortviz.kaushik.me](http://sortviz.kaushik.me)
+Hosted at [sortviz.kaushik.me](http://sortviz.kaushik.me) (temporarily down).

 # Usage
 - If `ffmpeg -version` does not give output in the terminal, get [ffmpeg](https://www.tecmint.com/install-ffmpeg-in-linux/).